SomeoneSom/ABuffZucchinisVariousMapsTASes/README.md

 # ABuffZucchinisVariousMapsTASes
-the TASes for ABuffZucchinis Various Maps
+The TASes for ABuffZucchinis Various Maps
+Join [The TASing discord for this](https://discord.gg/8gPB5ZRWb7) to learn how to contribute and help.